Echelon-Guild/EGON/README.md

 E.G.O.N. is a guild bot for the guild Echelon on Icecrown.

-It is primarily a World of Warcraft event scheduling service that integrated with Discord.
+It is primarily a World of Warcraft event scheduling service that is integrated with Discord.

 There is also a Blazor Server app for administration.
 Please see the ReadMe in each project for more information.